 Towards the end of 1963 and the start of 1964, 'Dalekmania' hit the nation, as the Daleks, created by Terry Nation, appeared on screens for the very first time.
 The public were instantly captivated by the extraordinary creatures, which were so very different from anything that had been seen on TV before.
 Their infamous cries of 'Exterminate!' soon made their way into British mainstream popular culture, and the show gained millions of more followers ranging from toddlers to adults.

-The Second Doctor By 1966, a sudden decrease in Hartnell's health forced him to step down from the role altogether, after appearing in a total of 134 episodes.
+By 1966, a sudden decrease in Hartnell's health forced him to step down from the role altogether, after appearing in a total of 134 episodes.
 Producers now faced a huge dilemma - what could they do to explain his exit?
 The initial idea was to have the Doctor appear invisible for a short while, and to introduce a new actor playing him when he reappeared at the end of the episode, however, it was eventually decided that - seeing as he was an alien - the Doctor would possess the power to completely change his body to avoid death, a process now referred to as 'regeneration'.
 This nifty technique would also allow a new actor to be cast in the role every few years, and so Patrick Troughton was introduced as the Second Doctor in The Power of the Daleks on November 5th 1966.
 He played the character for three years, stepping down in 1969 after 119 episodes.
 But by this point, producers faced another dilemma, this time in the form of declining viewing figures, which were probably partially down to the fact that a strained budget meant the quality of the show was also on the decline.
 There were even talks to cancel the show after Troughton's final episode, but the BBC eventually commissioned more, with Jon Pertwee in the lead.

 Pertwee's episodes also introduced a new pattern for the show, which saw the majority of the Third Doctor's adventures being set on Earth rather than on alien planets, a decision that ultimately benefited the show's budget, and, luckily, it also turned out to be popular with viewers.
 Around this time, the Doctor's arch-nemesis, the Master, was introduced, played by Roger Delgado, and he was also a massive hit with fans.
 After a short period which saw the future of the show looking doubtful, things were looking up again and, after 128 episodes, Pertwee left the TARDIS in 1974, being replaced by Tom Baker.
 Baker's tenure in the show is often regarded as being the programme's finest hour, thanks to its new darker tone and imaginative stories.
 Baker's portrayal of the fourth incarnation of the Time Lord was also praised, and it was during this period that the series gained its highest ever viewing figures, with one episode achieving a whopping 19million viewers.